michaeljmuller/plexstack/README.md

 Note: leave the port at the default 8080; don't change it to 9991.
 9991 is the port exposed by docker for access from the outside.

 ★ Hit the "Test" button, then hit "Save".

+## Configure SAB into Radarr

+Perform the same steps again for Radarr (http://hostname:9992/).

+★ From the Download Clients configuration page, click the big "plus" icon, and then click on "SABnzbd" in the "Usenet" section.

+★ Enter the name (SAB), host (sabnzbd), and API Key (from SAB; the same key you put in Sonarr).

+★ Hit the "Test" button, then hit "Save".